 Configuring OLE DB Clients

-The SQL Server Native Client OLE DB provider (progid SQLNCLI10).
+- The SQL Native Client OLE DB provider (SQLNCLI).

-SQL Server Native Client (SQLNCLI10), the SQL Server-native OLE DB provider, exposes interfaces to consumers who want access to data on one or more instances of SQL Server.
-Using SQLNCLI10 allows you to develop an OLE DB consumer optimized for SQL Server databases.
-However, you can only use SQLNCLI10 with SQL Server, unlike the Microsoft OLE DB Provider for ODBC, which can access data from a number of OLE DB-compliant ODBC applications.
+SQL Native Client (SQLNCLI), the SQL Server-native OLE DB provider, exposes interfaces to consumers who want access to data on one or more instances of SQL Server.
+Using SQLNCLI allows you to develop an OLE DB consumer optimized for SQL Server databases.
+However, you can only use SQLNCLI with SQL Server, unlike the Microsoft OLE DB Provider for ODBC, which can access data from a number of OLE DB-compliant ODBC applications.
 You cannot use the information in an ODBC SQL Server data source name (DSN) to make a connection.

 Connecting Clients Using the OLE DB Provider for ODBC